delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + A program group may be created in the start menu (optional).

-+ A "CodeSnip" folder is created inside the "DelphiDabbler" sub-folder of the common application data folder.
++ A %ProgramData%\DelphiDabbler\CodeSnip folder is created.
 A configuration file is stored in the folder.
-Once the database is downloaded, it will be stored in a "Data" subfolder (see below).
+Once the database is downloaded, it will be stored in a "Data" sub-folder (see below).

-+ Another "CodeSnip" folder is created in the "DelphiDabbler" sub-folder of the user's application data folder.
-This is used to hold a file that stores per- user configuration data.
-A "UserData.3" sub folder of this folder is used to store any user defined snippets.
++ A %AppData%\DelphiDabbler\CodeSnip is also created.
+This is used to hold a file that stores per-user configuration data.
+A "UserData.3" sub-folder is used to store any user defined snippets.

 + Setup offers to copy any relevant files from installations earlier than v3.0 into the correct locations for v3.